 Wingo joined ESPN in November 1997 as an anchor for ESPNEWS and has served as host of NFL Live since its inception in 2003.
-He assumed the host role of ESPN’s long-running highlight show NFL PrimeTime in 2007 and also anchors SportsCenter specials during ESPN’s Super Bowl and NFL Draft coverage, in addition to co-hosting ESPN’s NFL Draft telecast and annual Pro Football Hall of Fame enshrinement ceremonies (since 2004).
+He added NFL Sundays in 2015 as host of the new NFL Insiders: Sunday Edition, alongside Adam Schefter, Chris Mortensen and Louis Riddick, and he assumed the host role of ESPN’s long-running highlight show NFL PrimeTime in 2007.

-Wingo has anchored NFL studio coverage from remote locations at the Super Bowl and Pro Bowl, and he previously hosted The NFL on ESPN Radio, a day-long update, interview and analysis program on NFL Sundays (2001-03).
+Wingo previously hosted The NFL on ESPN Radio, a day-long update, interview and analysis program on NFL Sundays (2001-03).
 Before assuming his current television role on the NFL Draft, Wingo hosted the ESPN Radio broadcast of the event and contributed a six-hour chat on ESPN.com in 2000.
 In 2007, his involvement in ESPN’s pro football coverage included play-by-play duties for Arena Football games alongside analyst Mark Schlereth.

-Wingo has also anchored ESPN’s NCAA Women’s Basketball Tournament studio coverage, including the Final Four and Selection Show.
-In recent years, he has added U.S. Open Golf and The Open Championship coverage to his on-air responsibilities.
+Wingo previously anchored ESPN’s NCAA Women’s Basketball Tournament studio coverage, including the Final Four and Selection Show.
+In recent years, he has covered U.S. Open golf and The Open as part of his on-air responsibilities.
 He has also hosted SportsCenter, Baseball Tonight, and ESPN2’s NFL 2Night and NBA 2Night shows and made regular appearances on ESPN Radio with weekly commentaries and periodic work on GameNight and GameDay.